captainGeech42/synapse-fileparser/README.md

 # synapse-fileparser
 Synapse Advanced Power-up to parse files because I don't have enterprise ;(

+# Permissions

+This package exposes one permission level:

+* `zw.fileparser.user`: Allows use of the fileparser service

 # Deployment

 ## 1. Provision the aha service